pedromfedricci/books-futures-explained/src/2_waker_context.md

 fn main() {
     let mut data = Data {a: 3, b: 2};
     // vtable is like special purpose array of pointer-length types with a fixed
-    // format where the three first values has a special meaning like the
+    // format where the three first values contains some general information like
-    // length of the array is encoded in the array itself as the second value. let vtable = vec![
+    // a pointer to drop and the length and data alignment of `data`. let vtable = vec![
         0,                  // pointer to `Drop` (which we're not implementing here) size_of::<Data>(),  // length of data